kevinfAAA/kevs-project-portfolio-2/README.md

 ##### Leave a Comment
 - can add text to the input tag, It works as expected.

-This inofrmation is submited is posted to https://formdump.codeinstitute.net.
+The inofrmation that is submited is posted to https://formdump.codeinstitute.net.
 It Submits as expected.

 #### Footer
 ##### social media links